 Most functional rhinoplasty surgeries are covered by insurance.
 Sometimes a cosmetic rhinoplasty is done at the same time as functional rhinoplasty surgery, in which case the cosmetic portion of the procedure is not covered by insurance.
 Keep in mind that some surgeons may not accept in-network insurance.
 In these situations, functional rhinoplasty cost that includes the surgeon’s fee, facility fee, and anesthesia fee is calculated based on the complexity of the functional rhinoplasty and communicated to the patient before this type of surgery is scheduled.

-Dr. Gary Linkov is a board-certified facial plastic surgeon in NYC specializing in the best functional rhinoplasty.
+Dr. Gary Linkov is one of the top-rated plastic surgeons in New York specializing in functional rhinoplasty.
 Dr. Linkov is the best specialist with extensive experience treating all conditions of the nose.
 He is the Chief of Otolaryngology and Facial Plastic Surgery for the Veterans Hospital in Brooklyn, NY, where he operates on complex nasal deformities on our country’s veterans.
-Dr. Linkov’s private practice in NYC focuses on cosmetic and functional rhinoplasty.
+Dr. Linkov’s private practice in Manhattan’s Upper East Side focuses on cosmetic and functional rhinoplasty.